sumana-reddy/GDP-1-project/README.md

 |                                             |                 |                         |                       |                                |   |

 - The developers required for this application is 6.
-- The estimated total cost for this application is $136500.
+- The estimated total cost for this application is $136500 as mentioned in the cost estimation table.

 ## Risks and Challenges:
 - The app is based on the locations and to find the location accurately GPS is to be used which could a challenging and tricky task.